Menu Show Menu Show Menu

 Steve Meyers

-Market Update: September’s market update for Macomb County and Oakland County’s housing market (House and Condo Sales) is as follows.
-In Macomb County Average Sales price was up by almost 5% and Oakland County Average Sales price was up by more than 5%.
-Macomb County’s on market inventory was unchanged at 0% and Oakland County’s on market inventory was up by more than 5%.
-Macomb County average days on market was 29 days and Oakland County average days on market was 25 days.
-Closed sales in Macomb County were up by more than 2% and closed sales in Oakland County were up by more than 4%.
-(All comparisons are month to month, year to year.)
 By the long-standing historical definition from the National Association of Realtors (NAR) which has been in existence since 1908; a buyer’s market is when there is a 7-month supply or more of inventory on the market.
 A balanced market between buyers and sellers is when there is a 6-month supply of inventory.
 A seller’s market is when there is a 5-month or less supply of inventory.
 Inventory has continued to stay low.
-In September the State of Michigan inventory was at 2.8 months of supply.
-Macomb County's inventory was at 2.4 months of supply and Oakland County's inventory was at 2.5 months of supply.
+In February the State of Michigan inventory was at 2.1 months of supply.
+Macomb County's inventory was at 1.9 months of supply and Oakland County's inventory was at 1.8 months of supply.
 By definition it’s still not close to a buyer’s market.
-Steve Meyers

 Answers To Real Estate Questions